finalist/liferay-lam/documentation.md

 		lastName:"testinga"
 	)

 The only required field is screenName, since this is used to find the user.
 All other fields are only updated if they are added in the script.
+All fields that were available when adding a user can be updated.
 If you want to update the screenName you have to add the field newScreenName.
 The old screenname has to be entered into the screenName field, so the user can still be found.

 ##Delete